Dheiver-Santos87/Breast-Cancer-Image-Segmentation-CNN/README.md

 ## Notes
-* A simple car classification model was trained using TensorFlow.
+* A simple Breast-Cancer-Image classification model was trained using TensorFlow.
 * The weights are stored as `my_model.hdf5`.
-* The code to train the modify and train the model can be found in `car-images-classification-using-cnn.ipynb`.
+* The code to train the modify and train the model can be found in `breast-cancer-image-segmentation-cnn.ipynb`.
 * The web-app created using Streamlit can be found in `app.py`